joshcanhelp/josh-to-11/content/post/2020-08-30-wordpress-unit-testing.md

 - The existence of a bearer token in headers
 - Where the token comes from

-We want to do all this *before* WordPress makes any HTTP requests so we somehow halt the request before it goes out.
-We can do that by using the `pre_http_request` filter and halting the process by throwing an exception, which our test will need to catch and inspect.
+We want to do all this *before* WordPress makes any HTTP requests so, when testing, we need to stop the request before it goes out.
+We can do that by using the `pre_http_request` filter and halting the process by throwing an exception, which our test will catch and inspect.

 First, we'll write the function that we'll use to throw the exception with the data we want to see: